March 28, 2025

 More

-New HBCU Scholarship Celebrates Black-Jewish Solidarity
+New HBCU Scholarship Honors Black-Jewish Solidarity Legacy

 The Combat Antisemitism Movement (CAM) and the African American Mayors Association (AAMA) are proud to announce the launch of the Washington-Rosenwald HBCU Scholarship Program, a new initiative designed to empower students at Historically Black Colleges and Universities (HBCUs) by fostering awareness of the longstanding partnership between the African American and Jewish communities.
 The program will award